 Not all websites are built the same.
-Some developers write clean, maintainable code that works.
-Others rely on plugins, frameworks, and visual tools that churn out bloated, overcomplicated pages that break easily and run slowly.
+Some developers write clean, maintainable code.
+Others rely on layers of plugins, frameworks, and visual tools.
+Those setups often ship more code than the user needs.

-That’s when you end up with fragile sites that are hard to maintain, slow to load, and wasteful to run.
+That is when you end up with fragile sites that are hard to maintain, slow to load, and wasteful to run Source 1 .

 Why performance matters